 Sometimes it's the simplest creations that catch the eye.
 This humble treehouse might not be as impressive as some of the other Minecraft creations on our list, but it's certainly a fantastic sight.
 We can imagine it as a great place to duck into and escape from reality.

-It might look too good to be true, but until Cyberpunk 2077 comes out later this year, this amazing Minecraft map might be the closest you can get to the technological future of Night City.
+It might look too good to be true, but this Cyberpunk 2077 inspired Minecraft map might be the closest you can get to the technological future of Night City without playing the shooter.

 A working airport